 “My Breath to yours,” she said, speaking the words Denth had tried to get her to say.
 They were the same words Lemks had spoken when he’d given her his Breath.

 It worked on the shawl too.
-Her Breath drained from her body, all of the rest of it, investing into the shawl.
+Her Breath drained from her body, all of it, getting invested into the shawl.
 It was no Command--the shawl wouldn’t be able to move or do anything--but her Breath, hopefully, would be safe.
 She wouldn’t give off a BioChromatic aura.

 None at all.
 She almost fell to the ground with the shock of losing it all.
 Where she had once been able to sense the entire city around her, now everything became still.
-It was as if everything had been silenced.
+It was as if it had all been silenced.
 The entire city becoming dead.

 Or, maybe it was Vivenna who had become dead.
 A Drab.
 She stood slowly, shivering in the drizzling rain, and wiped the water from her eyes.
 Then, she pulled the shawl--Breaths and all--close and shuffled out of the alleyway.